jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Dire Corby.md

 RacialMods: +8 Acrobatics, +2 Perception
 Languages: Undercommon
 SQ:
+SpecialAbilities:
+  Leap (Ex): >
-SpecialAbilities: Leap (Ex) A dire corby can perform a special kind of pounce attack by jumping into combat.
+    A dire corby can perform a special kind of pounce attack by jumping into combat.
 When a dire corby charges, it can make a DC 20 Acrobatics check to jump into the air and land next to its enemies.
 If it succeeds at this Acrobatics check, it can make a full attack (two claw attacks, plus a rend attack if both claws hit) against foes in reach.
 If it fails, it can still make its one attack as normal for a charge.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: